Semiparametric discrete data regression with Monte Carlo inference and prediction: Abstract

 \section{Abstract}

 Discrete data are abundant and often arise as counts or rounded data.
-However, even for linear regression models, conjugate priors and closed-form posteriors are typically unavailable, thereby necessitating approximations or Markov chain Monte Carlo for posterior inference.
-For a broad class of count and rounded data regression models, we introduce conjugate priors that enable closed-form posterior inference.
-Key posterior and predictive functionals are computable analytically or via direct Monte Carlo simulation.
-Crucially, the predictive distributions are discrete to match the support of the data and can be evaluated or simulated jointly across multiple covariate values.
-These tools are broadly useful for linear regression, nonlinear models via basis expansions, and model and variable selection.
-Multiple simulation studies demonstrate significant advantages in computing, predictive modeling, and selection relative to existing alternatives.
+These data commonly exhibit complex distributional features such as zero-inflation, over-/under-dispersion, boundedness, and heaping, which render many parametric models inadequate.
+Yet even for parametric regression models, approximations such as MCMC typically are needed for posterior inference.
+This paper introduces a Bayesian modeling and algorithmic framework that enables \emph{semiparametric} regression analysis for discrete data with \emph{Monte Carlo} (not MCMC) sampling.
+The proposed approach pairs a nonparametric marginal model with a latent linear regression model to encourage both flexibility and interpretability, and delivers posterior consistency even under model misspecification.
+For a parametric or large-sample approximation of this model, we identify a class of conjugate priors with (pseudo) closed-form posteriors.
+All posterior and predictive distributions are available analytically or via direct Monte Carlo sampling.
+These tools are broadly useful for linear regression, nonlinear models via basis expansions, and variable selection with discrete data.
+Simulation studies demonstrate significant advantages in computing, prediction, estimation, and selection relative to existing alternatives.
+This novel approach is applied successfully to self-reported mental health data that exhibit zero-inflation, overdispersion, boundedness, and heaping.